-During 2018 we plan to increase the content on our website, post regular blog posts and start using social media, and it begins with the launch of our Twitter feed at the end of January followed by Instagram shortly afterwards.
+During 2018 we plan to add more content to our website and and start using social media, and it begins with the launch of our Twitter feed at the end of January followed by Instagram shortly afterwards.

-"2017 was a busy year for us, firstly in terms of the effort needed to create our first collection of work, but also in terms of securing and mounting our first group exhibition.
-We have equally ambitious plans for 2018 and these start with Twitter.
-Its about connecting with existing supporters but also a way of making new friends." said Dave
+"2017 was a really busy year for us, not only reagarding our first collection of work, but also in terms of securing and mounting our first exhibition.
+We have equally ambitious plans for the future and hope everyone will continue to support us by following us on social media.” said Dave

 A Merry Christmas & A happy new year from The Penkhull Artists